 The ambassador would often invite friends, associates, the catering staff and a few ‘trusted’ members of the media (including myself) to stay, munch on the leftovers and ‘entertain ourselves’ for a while after the formal event.
 He would then retire and leave us to our own devices.

 Not surprisingly, the crystal tower with its plush lounging pillows was the ‘hangout’ of choice.
 The teacup sized bowl on the hookah ‘somehow’ seemed to remain filled with the latest herbal offerings from the diplomatic pouch, and it was definitely not Turkish tobacco.

 That, however, was another time and another reality.

 Back when Iran was our friend, and before the Muslim attempted takeover of the world, Zahedi and two other ambassadors from Muslim nations were able to talk hostage takers into surrendering and releasing 149 hostages during the 1978 Hanafi Muslim Siege of a federal building in Washington.
 Nothing like this would happen today.

 Though the Shah of Iran was then considered a ‘friend’ to the United States, he was also a rather brutal and authoritarian dictator.

-With the best of intentions, and absolutely no consideration for any unexpected or unintended consequences, the United States, primarily the CIA, helped facilitate his overthrow.
+With the best of intentions, and absolutely no consideration for any unexpected or unintended consequences, (such as the destabilization of the Middle East) the United States, primarily the CIA, helped facilitate his overthrow.

-The result, of course, was the delightfully friendly, humane and moderate regemes of the Ayatollah Kohmeni and his successors.
+The result, of course, was the delightfully friendly, humane and moderate regemes of the ever so lovely Ayatollah Kohmeni and his successors.